se-edu/learningresources/contents/javascript/javascript.md

 # Writing Testable Javascript

-JavaScript is a powerful language, and because it is powerful, there are multiple ways to go about doing the same thing.
+JavaScript is a powerful language.
+However, its flexibility leads to multiple ways for people to go about doing the same thing.
 The end result is that multiple collaborators working on a single project can produce different code that does the same thing.

-That is why there is need for a standard to writing JavaScript code, especially on the front end.
+That is why there is a need to follow a standard way of writing JavaScript - it allows for more maintainable cleaner and more beautiful code.

 Good JavaScript code should be testable, composable and reusable.